Suffolk Coast Path

 There is no bus service linking any of the coastal villages from Southwold through to Aldeburgh.
 This section is off the beaten track.
 There is an hourly bus service (excluding Sundays and bank holidays) between Aldebugh and Leiston which is a couple of miles inland from Sizewell.

-The 65 service which used to operate between Aldeburgh and Snape has been severely cut back to just a single journey a day with no return option (First Group 65 service).
-This makes the section from Aldeburgh to Felixstowe, a lengthy 27 miles, only achievable as a single day walk for experienced walkers.
+There is no public transport between Aldeburgh, Snape, Orford and Bawdsey.
+This makes the section from Aldeburgh to Felixstowe, a lengthy 27 miles, only achievable as a full days hike for experienced walkers.
 The section from Snape to Bawdsey is particularly remote and one can expect to see few people walking this section with little in the way of services.
 Take plenty of food and water.
 Perfect for those who seek solitude on their rambles.
+The Deben estuary walk which is now included as part of the England Coast Path has no public transport between Woodbridge and Bawdsey although there is a bus service that connects Woodbridge with Felixstowe.

 Accommodation